Recently published titles:

 Current Economic Issues,

-Editors: James Cypher, Alejandro Reuss, Chris Sturr, and the D&S Collective.
+Editors: James Cypher, Rob Larson, Alejandro Reuss, Chris Sturr, and the D&S Collective.

-Editors: Ravi Bhandari, Alejandro Reuss, Chris Sturr, and the D&S Collective.
+Editors: Jawied Nawabi, Alejandro Reuss, Chris Sturr, and the D&S Collective.

 Labor and the Global Economy, by Alejandro Reuss.

-Labor and the Global Economy is a brand-new and concise introduction to the essentials of labor, globalization, international trade and investment, economic development, and their alternatives.
-Great for anyone who wants a deeper understanding of globalization and the challenges it poses for workers everywhere.
-Ideal companion to the classic D&S anthology, Real World Globalization.
+Labor and the Global Economy is a concise text on the essentials of labor, globalization, international trade and investment, economic development, and challenges to the current "globalization from above."
+An ideal companion to the classic D&S anthology, Real World Globalization.

 America Beyond Capitalism, by Gar Alperovitz.